 - Educating school staff about the child’s disability and bullying policies.

 - Providing for a staff member to shadow the student to prevent bullying in hallways, classrooms, and/or playgrounds.

 - Permitting the child to exit classes before other students, to avoid bullying incidents.

 For special needs children, school is often a struggle without the added weight of bullying.
-Recent focus on bullying by lawmakers, the press and schools is welcome news.
+A recent focus on bullying by lawmakers, the press, and schools is welcome news.
 Bullying exploits an abuse of power.
-The federal and state laws aimed at reversing this imbalance make clear that this behavior is unacceptable in our schools, and that safeguarding our most vulnerable children is priority.
+The federal and state laws aimed at reversing this imbalance make clear that this behavior is unacceptable in our schools, and that safeguarding our most vulnerable children is a priority.